 So Led Zeppelin officially didn’t rip off ‘Stairway to Heaven’ from an obscure instrumental by a 1960s prog-rock band.
 At least as far as a Los Angeles federal jury is concerned, anyway.

 Many eyes were on the case, not only because Zeppelin are a legendary band, but the fact that the case follows the historic ‘Blurred Lines’ trial, which set a dangerous precedent for plagiarism trials.

-In light of the ‘Stairway’ case, we decided to go through other famous are-they-or-aren’t-they rip-offs throughout history that we think might have a tough time in court should they ever get called to the stand.
+In light of the ‘Stairway To Heaven’ case, we decided to go through other famous are-they-or-aren’t-they rip-offs throughout history that we think might have a tough time in court should they ever get called to the stand.